 According to the National Cancer Institute, almost 40% of men and women will be diagnosed with cancer at some point in their lifetimes.
 Cancer symptoms may vary depending on the where the cancer is located on the body, but may include:

 - Coughs lasting more than a month or accompanied by blood

 - Unexplained bleeding

 Cancer treatment can involve a number of costly and time-consuming treatments, including surgery, radiation, chemotherapy and more.

-Medical cannabis can help address several symptoms of cancer and the subsequent side effects of cancer treatment, such as:
+Medical cannabis for cancer can help address several symptoms of the disease and the subsequent side effects of treatment, such as:

 - Nausea and vomiting

 Acquired Immunodeficiency Syndrome (AIDS) is a group of diseases that is caused by the disruption of the body’s immune system.
 AIDS infects sufferers as a virus called Human Immunodeficiency Virus (HIV).
 This virus initially attacks T-cells within a patient’s body.

 Conventional AIDS treatment typically includes a regimen of strong drugs that can produce a number of negative side effects, such as nausea and vomiting, making it even more difficult for patients to keep their much-needed medications down.
 Other side effects can include loss of appetite and severe pain.